How Old Cars Affects Developing Nations’ Climate Change Efforts

 BBC reports that rich countries like Japan, Europe, and the US are ‘dumping’ their old and dirty cars to developing countries.

-Between 2015 to 2018, some 14 million cars were exported to developing countries.
-More than half of these went to Africa, and the rest goes to Asia and Latin America according to a report that the UN Environment Programme published.
+According to a report published by the UN Environment Programme, between 2015 and 2018, some 14 million cars were exported to developing countries.
+More than half of these went to Africa, and the rest to Asia and Latin America.

-These cars are also emitting 90 per cent more carbon dioxide and fine particulate matter, nitrogen oxides which are a major source of air pollution.
+These cars also emit 90 per cent more carbon dioxide and delicate particulate matter, nitrogen oxides, which are significant sources of air pollution.

-These cars are also stripped of valuable parts like airbags and anti-lock brake systems, and catalytic converters, making them unsafe to drive and failing to meet minimum safety and environmental standards of their exporting countries.
+These cars are also stripped of valuable parts like airbags, anti-lock brake systems, and catalytic converters, making them unsafe to drive and failing to meet their exporting countries’ minimum safety and environmental standards.

-The article says that these imports may be the cause of the rising number of accidents in African and Asian countries.
+The article says that these imports may cause rising accidents in African and Asian countries.

-In Zimbabwe, and 30 countries in Africa, they do not impose age limits on cars, so these polluting and unsafe cars remain on the roads for as long as possible.
+Zimbabwe and 30 African countries do not impose age limits on cars, so these polluting and unsafe cars remain on the roads for as long as possible.

-Stientje van Veldhoven, the Netherlands minister for the environment, expressed concerns about these trade practices.
+Stientje van Veldhoven, the Netherlands environmental minister, expressed concerns about these trade practices.

-To address this problem would require a coordinated European approach and close cooperation between the European and African governments and actions on both ends of the supply chain, according to Mr Veldhoven.
+According to Mr Veldhoven, addressing this problem would require a coordinated European approach, close cooperation between European and African governments, and actions on both ends of the supply chain.

-Developed countries should not export these unroadworthy vehicles and importing countries should have put in place some minimum standards a long time ago he added.
+He added that developed countries should not export these unroadworthy vehicles, and importing countries should have put some minimum standards a long time ago.

-Climate scientists have warned us time and again about the impending dangers of climate change.
+Climate scientists have repeatedly warned us about the impending dangers of climate change.
 Poor and developing countries – countries that are recipients of these old and dirty cars, are the ones most vulnerable to the effects of climate change.

-As Mr Veldhoven says, the “onus is not only on the exporting country, its really a joint responsibility”.
+As Mr Veldhoven says, the “onus is not only on the exporting country; it is really a joint responsibility”.

 To read the entire news article, click on the link below: